Breginj Combe

-The Breginj Combe (Breginjski kot) is a valley in extreme western Slovenia.
+The Breginj Combe (Breginjski kot) is a valley in western Slovenia.
 It lies between the elongated ridge of Mount Stol (1673 m) to the north and Mount Mia (Mija, 1237 m) to the south.
 To the east it expands into the broad Staro Selo Lowland (Staroselsko podolje), and to the west it meets the border with Italy.
 The Slovenian–Italian border runs along the Nadiža/Natisone River and its tributary, Black Creek (Črni potok, Rio Nero).

-The Breginj Combe includes the villages of Borjana, Kred, Potoki, Podbela, Breginj, Stanovišče, Homec, Robidišče, Sedlo, and Logje.
+The Breginj Combe forms part of the cultural region of Slavia Friulana (Beneška Slovenija).
+It includes ten villages – Borjana, Kred, Potoki, Podbela, Breginj, Stanovišče, Homec, Robidišče, Sedlo, and Logje.

-The Breginj Combe is part of the cultural region of Venetian Slovenia.
 The heritage of the region include ethnographic monuments, especially architectural heritage, which was extensively damaged by the 1976 Friuli earthquake.
 Some of this heritage is preserved in the Breginj Museum in Breginj.

 Popular tourism destinations in the Breginj Combe include the Napoleon Bridge in Logje and the village of Robidišče, which is the westernmost settlement in Slovenia.
 The Nadiža River is warm during the summers and popular for swimming.